 Hear from our scholars

 Our alumni are highly capable, experienced leaders and managers, committed to delivering their purpose and vision using resourceful and productive business methods.
-Click on the photos below to read more on our alumni stories and testimonials of impact.
+Click on the photos below to read more about our alumni stories and testimonials of impact.

 Our ASF Alumni Ambassadors are executives and board members representing large and small not-for-profit organisations across Australia who champion capability-building and support us in creating a leadership community for the sector.
 Read more about their work.